Llancaiach Branch: Early transport systems

 Colliery working near Llancaiach had been in operation since the end of the eighteenth century.
 The work was hampered by the difficulty of getting the output of the mines to market, as the roads in the district were primitive and unsatisfactory.
 This was eased a little when the Glamorganshire Canal opened fully in 1794.
-Its authorising Act of Parliament included a "four mile clause" which permitted any mine operator within four miles of the canal to construct a mineral tramroad from their mine to the canal, across the land of third parties if necessary, without further legal formality.
+Its authorising act of Parliament, the Glamorganshire Canal Act 1790 (30 Geo.
+3. c.
+82), included a "four mile clause" which permitted any mine operator within four miles of the canal to construct a mineral tramroad from their mine to the canal, across the land of third parties if necessary, without further legal formality.

 The proprietor of Llanfabon Colliery, near Nelson, constructed such a tramroad to the canal at Navigation House (Abercynon); this was in operation before 1812.
 It was known as Sir Christopher Smith's tramroad.

 The Taff Vale Railway

-The Taff Vale Railway was authorised by Act of Parliament in 1836.
+The Taff Vale Railway was authorised by the Taff Vale Railway Act 1836 (6 & 7 Will.
+4. c. lxxxii).
 Its main purpose was the conveyance of the products of the iron-making industry in Merthyr and Dowlais, to the docks at Cardiff for onward transport by sea.
 In addition, several connections to collieries were planned, including pits at Llancaiach, and passenger transport was also authorised.
 The line was engineered by Isambard Kingdom Brunel, but it was to be on the standard gauge.

 The first main line of the Taff Vale Railway, between Merthyr and Cardiff, was opened on 9 October 1840, and by that time the emphasis there had been a significant change of emphasis.
 The potential of the district for coal extraction had become clear: iron was still important, but the main traffic was now seen as the movement of coal from existing and new collieries, to Cardiff and to the ironworks.
 The first main line included a rope-worked incline near Quaker's Yard: to overcome a large and sudden ascent there, a length of double track was installed together with a stationary steam engine, and passing trains were hauled up and let down on a rope.
 The times of the trains were arranged so as to pass up and down at the same time, to some extent balancing the load.